JamieKook/BurgerLogger/README.md

 4. The burger model, burger.js, calls the orm to interact with the mySQL database.

-5. Mysql-promisify is used to set up a connection to and manage the database.
+5. Mysql is used to set up a connection to and manage the database.

 ## Meta